Medium/snowflake/README.md

 ##### Managers and makers get equal treatment

 Each manager level is tied to a corresponding maker level so you don't have to go into management to advance.
-Forcing someone to become a amanager is a great way to get bad managers.
+Forcing someone to become a manager is a great way to get bad managers.

 ##### Performance evaluation is easy